rishhhkumar/snake-game/README.md

 4. Game Over: The game ends if the snake hits itself or the walls.

 ### Code Structure
+- App.java: The entry point of the application.
+It initializes the game window and starts the game.
-- SnakeGame.java: The main class that sets up the game window, handles the game loop, snake movement, and key events.
+- SnakeGame.java: Contains the main game logic, including the game loop, snake movement, food placement, and rendering.
-- Inner Class Tile: Represents a tile on the game board, used for the snake's body and food positions.
+- Inner Class Tile: This represents a tile on the game board for the snake's body and food positions.

 ### Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 Contributions are welcome!